redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 yarn rw serve web
 ```

 This command serves the contents in `web/dist`.
-Use this command if you're debugging (e.g. great for debuging prerender) or if you want to run your api and web sides on separate servers, which is often considered a best practice for scalability (since your api side likely has much higher scaling requirements).
+Use this command if you're debugging (e.g. great for debugging prerender) or if you want to run your api and web sides on separate servers, which is often considered a best practice for scalability (since your api side likely has much higher scaling requirements).

 > **But shouldn't I use nginx and/or equivalent technology to serve static files?**
 >